❌ TOXIC — Do Not Feed — Lime

 ✅ Reality: Toxicity is determined by biochemistry, not familiarity.
 The thiosulfates in onion/garlic damage red blood cells equally regardless of breed or prior exposure.
 Lime contains compounds that dogs cannot metabolise safely — this is a physiological fact, not a cultural one.
 This is one of the most dangerous myths in Indian dog care.

-"When Indian pet parents ask me about lime, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With lime, the factors that matter most are preparation and quantity — not just the safety rating.
 Knowing the safety class is step one — amount and frequency are the bigger step two.
 Use the katori figures here as a baseline and adjust to how your own dog responds."

 Sources & References